IBUNHABIBU/catalogue_of_recipes/README.md

 Credits go to ***Mr Eric Mbouwe** who helped me when I'm stuck. all my standup team for their help.

-- The [The MealDb API](https://www.themealdb.com/api.php) api for using their api for free
+- The [The MealDb API](https://www.themealdb.com/api.php) API for using their API for free
 - All TSE that review my project
 - All those helped me to resolve bugs